-Gooseberry Problems and Control
+Gooseberry Diseases and Pests

 - Gooseberries can be a host to blister rust, a disease that can seriously affect white pine trees.
 If white pines grow in your regions, check with the nearby Cooperative Extension Service to see if planting gooseberries is controlled.